Our Programs

 Finland

 A generous gift from Ann O. Thomson provides supplementary project support for up to two American Fulbrighters in Finland every year, in cooperation with the Fulbright Finland Foundation.
-The 2023 award went to Timothy Sowa and Irina Wang
+The 2024 award went to Sydney Erlikh

 Morocco